-For many applications, one of the first steps in the post processing of any point cloud is classifying points.
-Point classification is the process of identifying the type of object that the point is reflecting off of.
-So, for instance if a laser pulse is reflected off a tree, then the resultant point could be classified as vegetation.
-Point classification categories can be as broad as ground vs. non-ground or it can be as specific as the type of structure/feature the laser pulse was reflected from.
-LiDAR processing software such as the ROCK Cloud make it easy for users to classify points as a variety of features.
+For many applications, one of the first steps in the post-processing of any point cloud is classifying points.
+Point classification is the process of identifying the type of object that the point is reflecting from.
+So, for instance, if a laser pulse is reflected off a tree, then the resultant point could be classified as vegetation.
+Point classification categories can be as broad as ground vs. non-ground, or it can be as specific as the type of structure/feature the laser pulse was reflected from.
+LiDAR processing software such make it easy for users to classify points as a variety of features.

 Used for Communication Infrastructure, Vehicle Classification, Building Inspection, Vegetation Management.

 Point classification algorithms group points together based off their spatial-based and echo-based features.
-A LiDAR point's spatial features take into account the point's environment, height features, eigenvalue features, local plane features, plane slope, and more.
-Echo based features such as terrain-echo, vegetation-echo, etc. are determined using the return pulse from the surface.
+A LiDAR point's spatial features consider the point's environment, height features, eigenvalue features, local plane features, plane slope, and more.
+Echo-based features such as terrain-echo, vegetation-echo, etc. are determined using the return pulse from the surface.
 The return number (first, second, last, etc.) also plays a role in determining a pulse's echo-based features.
 One or both of these features are integral in the accurate automatic classification of vegetation, buildings, and ground surfaces.

 Point classification provides the foundation to create models such as DTM, DEM, and DSM.
 Point classification makes it easy to get only bare earth data for DEMs and DTMs, while also allowing for DSMs to be created by including points from man-made and natural features.